nsbno/terraform-aws-pipeline-set-version/README.md

 #### `ssm_prefix` (optional - required if `set_versions` is `True`)
 The prefix to use when creating/updating SSM parameters.
 To avoid accidental overwrites of wrong SSM parameters, the function is only allowed to operate on SSM parameters with a prefix matching `"/${var.name_prefix}/*"`, where `var.name_prefix` is a Terraform variable.
 An example value of `ssm_prefix` is `trafficinfo`.

+#### `get_versions` (optional)
+If this is set to `true`, the Lambda will search through the artifact stores and find the latest versions of all applications defined in the input.
+If set to `false`, however, the Lambda will instead use application versions that are passed in by the user.

 #### `set_versions` (optional)
-If this is set to `false`, the Lambda will only fetch and return the latest versions of all applications -- no SSM parameters will be updated.
-If set to `true`, however, SSM parameters will be updated using either versions supplied as input using the `versions` parameter or by fetching during runtime.
+If this is set to `true`, the Lambda will write to SSM parameters using either versions supplied as input using the `versions` parameter or by fetching during runtime.

 #### `versions` (optional)
 An object containing application versions to set, e.g., `{ "versions": { "ecr": { "<app-name>": "abcd123" } } }`.
-If `versions` is set, the Lambda will not fetch versions for the application type (e.g., `ecr`) supplied and instead use the versions that have been passed in.